Need someone to talk to your class about research resources?

 Librarians provide support for classes by teaching students about the research process and about print and online resources that are available at the University of Illinois at Urbana-Champaign.
 Library instruction is provided at the request of the instructor for all colleges and departments supported by the Social Sciences, Health, and Education Library (SSHEL).
 We provide a variety of instructional sessions to fit your needs, from intensive sessions in your classroom to online research guides that support research assignments.

-In addition to scheduling personalized sessions for your classes, you might also want to have your students attend a regularly scheduled Saavy Researcher workshops.
+In addition to scheduling personalized sessions for your classes, you might also want to have your students attend a regularly scheduled Savvy Researcher workshops.
 These sessions provide instruction for students in areas ranging from tours of the Library to advanced research tools.

 Group Instruction FAQs